 One night Sam and some friends were having a sleep-over at Thomas’s house.
-Sam had told them that Mars and Saturn were very close together and both at their brightest, and they were all very excited about this, they had never seen this before.
-Just before going to bed Sam started to take them into the garden to look at the sky - he explained to Thomas's Mum that Mars and Saturn were in Gemini and they had had to wait for it to rise.
+Mars and Saturn were very close together and both at their brightest, and they were all very excited about this.
+As soon as the sky was dark enough they were going into the garden.
+Thomas's Mother overheard Sam saying ”Look for Mars and Saturn in Gemini”.
 She got very cross with him: astrology was dangerous nonsense and she was not having Sam telling her Thomas about it.
 Naturally Sam was very upset and it took me a time to sort things out.What is meant by “Mars and Saturn are in Gemini” is explained on another Page.

 Words ending in -ology usually come from a Greek word meaning the study of, for example

-Four thousand years ago our ancestors could see Mercury and Venus and Mars and Jupiter and Saturn moving across the sky against the background of the stars in the same way as the Sun and Moon, and it was not a big step for them to come to believe that these movements could also affect their lives.
+Six thousand years ago our ancestors could see Mercury and Venus and Mars and Jupiter and Saturn moving across the sky against the background of the stars in the same way as the Sun and Moon, and it was not a big step for them to come to believe that these movements were also important.
 Today we might say that they were mistaken but the Night Sky in all its glory was something which everyone in the world saw every night of the year and was so much a part of their lives that I do not think that we can say that they were stupid.
 So what we now call astrology, foretelling the future from the position of these moving stars (what we now call planets), was born.Much of the “evidence”on which astrology was originally based was probably what we call anecdotal, that is, based upon something that happened to you or someone you know rather than the result of proper research.
 Here is a modern version.

-© Barry Gray May 2020
+© Barry Gray December 2021